Police Release Surveillance Photos Of Suspects In Murder Of Yvonne Ruzich, 70, In Hegewisch

 CHICAGO (CBS)– Chicago police released surveillance photos of the shooters who fatally shot Yvonne Ruzich, 70, in her car in Hegewisch Monday.

 Surveillance video from around 4:30 a.m. shows Yvonne Ruzich parked – getting ready to go into work, at Baltimore Food, Deli and Liquor, and talking to one of her sons through the window of his car — when another vehicle pulls up.
-Two people get out of that car and imminently start shooting at Yvonne Ruzich.READ MORE: Shooting Investigation Underway On Edens Expressway Near Touhy Avenue
+Two people get out of that car and imminently start shooting at Yvonne Ruzich.READ MORE: Chicago Teachers Union Accuses CPS Of Stalling On Deal For COVID Safety Standards

 Her son was able to drive off.
 Ruzich accelerated down the street, but crashed, and a witness said the men came back and shot her again.
 Ruzich died at a local hospital.

 Photos, released by police Tuesday, show the suspects wearing face coverings.
-One suspect was wearing all black and the other was wearing white.READ MORE: Woman Struck By Stray Bullet In Home In Austin Neighborhood
+One suspect was wearing all black and the other was wearing white.READ MORE: Evergreen Park Special Education Teacher Killed, Another Person Wounded In Dan Ryan Expressway Shooting; 2 In Custody After Chase

 Both suspects pointed guns.

-Ruzich was a mother of seven, had several grandchildren and great grandchildren, and was loved by her partner, Phil McGivney.MORE NEWS: Chicago Weather: Another Sunny Day
+Ruzich was a mother of seven, had several grandchildren and great grandchildren, and was loved by her partner, Phil McGivney.MORE NEWS: U.S. Health Officials Recommend COVID-19 Vaccine Boosters

 A $2,000 reward has been put up for information leading to an arrest, and police also asking people in the neighborhood to check their surveillance videos for any video that may help in this case.